-After endless speculation about when it might come and what it might look like, Panasonic finally makes an announcement about the long-rumored Lumix GH6.
+ORIGINAL STORY (25 May 2021): After endless speculation about when it might come and what it might look like, Panasonic has finally made an announcement about the long-rumored Lumix GH6.

-However, it’s a development announcement only, and while Panasonic insists the GH6 will arrive by the end of 2021, it’s giving almost nothing away about its features or specifications.
+However, it’s a development announcement only, and while Panasonic initially insisted the GH6 would arrive by the end of 2021, it’s still giving little away about its features or specifications.

-The Panasonic GH6 is big news in the video and filmmaking industry because its predecessor, the GH5, was a landmark mirrorless film camera that was as highly effective for stills capture but boasted – for then – some pretty remarkable 4K filmmaking camera.
+The Panasonic GH6 is big news in the video and filmmaking industry because its predecessor, the GH5, was a landmark mirrorless film camera that was as highly effective for stills capture but boasted – for then – some pretty remarkable 4K filmmaking camera specs.

-In 2021, hybrid cameras like these have become commonplace, but the GH5 broke the mold in 2017 and is still highly regarded today as an affordable, professional content creation tool.
+In 2021, hybrid cameras like these have become commonplace, but the GH5 broke the mold in 2017 and is still highly regarded today as an affordable, professional content creation tool, edging ahead of more stills-orientated cameras like the Panasonic Lumix G9.
 Indeed, Panasonic has today released the Lumix GH5 II, a much improved successor.

 The Lumix GH6 will sit above this, however, as the new Lumix G flagship model and the top camera in Panasonic’s Lumix G Micro Four Thirds range.